ibm-cloud-docs/event-notifications/en-iam-assign-topic-subscription.md

 In an access policy , we can have either Topic ID **or** Subscription ID.
 Both cannot be present in the same access policy.
 If you want an access policy for more than 1 topic/subscription , create separate access policies for each topic/subscription.
 {: note}

-1. Only **Writer** role is applicable for given Topics/Subscriptions.
-2. Reader Role is already assigned at instance level in Step 1.
-So we do not need to assign Reader role for given topics/subscriptions
+Only **Writer** role is applicable for given Topics/Subscriptions. **Reader** Role is already assigned at instance level in Step 1.
+So we do not need to assign Reader role for given topics/subscriptions. **Manager** Role is **not** applicable for topics/subscriptions.
-3. Manager Role is **not** applicable for topics/subscriptions {: important}
+{: important}

 1. Navigate to the Topics/Subscriptions section of your {{site.data.keyword.en_short}} instance and copy